 This is challenging enough, but when compounded with tightly regulated operating conditions, the ability to adapt is made more difficult.
 Maintaining compliance in an environment in which change is introduced at ever greater speed and scale requires new ways to manage security and compliance.
 With this in mind, a set of practices, tools and mindset is emerging, suitably termed ‘DevSecOps’.

-In this blog post, part of a two part series, I will be introducing principles and practices to manage security at scale and speed.
-Part two will focus on practical examples of some of the areas discussed in this post.
+In this blog post, I will be introducing principles and practices to manage security at scale and speed.

 Managing security spans the entire software delivery lifecycle (SDLC) and starts with good architecture principles and patterns.